Bifrost Voucher MANTA (VMANTA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Bifrost Voucher MANTA Historical Price

-According to the latest data gathered on Bifrost Voucher MANTA live price page, the current price of Bifrost Voucher MANTA is 0.480449USD.
-The circulating supply of Bifrost Voucher MANTA(VMANTA) is 4.95M VMANTA , giving it a market capitalization of $2.38M.
+According to the latest data gathered on Bifrost Voucher MANTA live price page, the current price of Bifrost Voucher MANTA is 0.290666USD.
+The circulating supply of Bifrost Voucher MANTA(VMANTA) is 4.96M VMANTA , giving it a market capitalization of $1.44M.

 The Bifrost Voucher MANTA Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of VMANTA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.